 The drill should remain dry and not wet, as this can damage the different parts of the cordless drill.

 Can Cordless Drill Batteries Be Refurbished

 Yes, the cordless drill batteries can be refurbished.
-You can do this by doing the following the tips below.
+You can do this by following the tips below.
 These tips are proven to be effective in reconditioning the cells of your cordless drill battery.

 Fully Charged Battery

 The first thing that you need to do is to make sure that your battery looks fully charged before you even start doing the tips below.
 You can start putting it on charge until it says that it is fully charged.

 The next thing that you need to do is to put the battery inside the power drill.
 You need to secure the cordless drill because you need to turn it on and let it run continuously.
 You no longer have to hold your drill during the process of discharging.

 Turn the cordless drill on and let it operate for as long as it can.
 This will help discharge the battery fast.

 Once done, you can turn off the drill and make both the drill and the battery cool down.
 This will usually take 30 minutes or so.